skibon02/sparkles/README.md

 ## ✧ Crate features
 ✧ **accurate-timestamps-x86** - Enable serialization for x86/x86_64 timestamps.
-Trade off timestamp accuracy for higher overhead (slightly).
+Small improvement accuracy for slightly higher overhead.
-✧ **self-tracing** - Add global buffer flushing events
+✧ **self-tracing** - Add internal events for flushing global buffer ✧ **udp-streaming** - Real-time event streaming via UDP ✧ **unstable-thread-id** - Remove dependency on `thread-id` crate.
+Requires nightly compiler.
-✧ **udp-streaming** - Real-time event streaming via UDP
+✧ **force-fallback-impl** - Use `Instant`-based implementation.
+Use this if your architecture is not supported and automatic detection failed.

 ｡ﾟﾟ･｡･ﾟﾟ｡
 ﾟ。SkyGrel19 ✨